MicrosoftDocs/visualstudio-docs/docs/ide/class-designer/how-to-visualize-a-collection-association.md

 ms.workload:
   - "multiple"
 ---
-# How to: Visualize a collection association (Class Designer)
+# How to: Visualize a collection association in Class Designer

 Properties and fields that are collections of other types can be displayed on the class diagram as a collection association.
 Unlike a regular association, which displays a field or property as a line linking the owning class to the field's type, a collection association is displayed as a line linking the owning class to the collected type.